gallenc/opennms-tutorials-1/session4/Exercise4-1-answer.md

 ![alt text](../session4/images/eventTransalatorEvents.png "Figure eventTransalatorEvents.png")

+## Extra challenge
 Unfortunately, there is no simple way to avoid creating the duplicate `camera-controller` events using this configuration.

 A solution to this problem would be to enhance the translation so that it creates an event with the uei's we used previously for the actual camera traps.

-You would then add `<logmsg dest="donotpersist">` to the camera-controller trap definitions.
+You would then add `<logmsg dest="donotpersist">` to the camera-controller trap definitions and make them all `normal` severity.

 That way the camera-controller events would never be peristed or displayed but would change into events which apper to come from the cameras themselves.

-I will leave it to you to work on thsi exercise if you wish.
+I will leave it to you to work on this exercise if you wish.